AI4S2S/s2spy/README.md

 s2spy.traintest.split_groups(splitter, bins)
 ```

 All splitter classes from `scikit-learn` are supported, a list is available [here](https://scikit-learn.org/stable/modules/classes.html#splitter-classes).
+Users should follow `scikit-learn` documentation on how to use a different splitter class.

 ### Dimensionality reduction
 In `s2spy`, we can perform dimensionality reduction on data.
 For instance, to perform the Response Guided Dimensionality Reduction (RGDR), we configure the RGDR operator and fit it to a precursor field.
 Then, this cluster can be used to transform the data into the reduced clusters: